isamu-isozaki/teamai_test/engineering/infrastructure/database/team.html.md

 We also use these issues to document what we're working on and to communicate status.

-The format of the issue bodies is fairly straightforward: for every database specialist there is a checklist referring to other issues (perhaps with some brief info) to perform, which are checked off as work is completed.
+The format of the issue bodies is fairly straightforward: for every database specialist there is a checklist referring to other issues (perhaps with some brief info/index.html.md) to perform, which are checked off as work is completed.
 Checklists can be created using the following Markdown:

 ```markdown
 * [ ] This is an item on my checklist